microsoft/vscode-docs/docs/languages/polyglot.md

 ### Why do I need the .NET SDK?

-Polyglot Notebooks are powered by .NET Interactive, which is a cutting edge and innovative engine built on .NET technology, that can run multiple languages and share variables between them.
+The Polyglot Notebooks extension is powered by .NET Interactive, which is a cutting edge and innovative engine built on .NET technology, that can run multiple languages and share variables between them.
 In Polyglot Notebooks, this engine behaves as the notebook's kernel and is the reason that the .NET 7 SDK is required.

 ## Getting Started